hashgraph/guardian/README.md

 2. Configure project level .env file.

-The main configuration files that needs to be provided to the Guardian system are the `.env` file.
+The main configuration file that needs to be provided to the Guardian system is the `.env` file.
-Cut and past the `.env.template` renaming it as `.env` here you may choose the name of the Guardian platform.
+Cut and paste the `.env.template` renaming it as `.env` here you may choose the name of the Guardian platform.
 Leave the field empty or unspecified if you update a production environment to keep previous data ( for more details read [here](https://docs.hedera.com/guardian/guardian/readme/environments/ecosystem-environments)).

-For this example pourpose let's name the Guardian platform as "develop"
+For this example purpose let's name the Guardian platform as "develop"

 ```shell
    GUARDIAN_ENV="develop"